mirza-ei/Feature-extraction-/Modern method/README.md

-# Speaker Verification System
+# Voice matching

 ## Overview

-This project is a Speaker Verification System that uses a deep learning model to identify the most similar audio file from a set of pre-defined training files.
+This project is a voice matching that uses a deep learning model to identify the most similar audio file from a set of pre-defined training files.
 It leverages audio processing techniques and a VGG16-based feature extractor to compare audio files.

 ## Components